Terms & Conditions for renting Hartwell as a Holiday Let (Vs7.7)

 As with any older house, or rural location, there are a number of things you should be aware of before you arrive:

 HEATING.
 There are radiators in most, but not all rooms.
 These are run from an LPG (bottled gas) boiler and are not designed to fully heat the house; only to take the edge off the cold in the winter.
 The kitchen will be very warm from the oil Rayburn (similar to an Aga) but the two sitting rooms rely on occupants lighting the wood burners as required during colder weather.

 WOOD BURNERS.
 Wood burners are made from metal which will become very hot soon after lighting.
 Extra care should be taken when near to the burners (particularly with young children) and when touching the metal doors.
 Fire guards are provided and should be used.

 INTERNET.
 There is wifi internet in the house, but downloads may be slower than you are used to.
-It averages at about 2 mbps, which is the best that can currently be achieved in our area, and adequate for most tasks.
+It ranges from about 1 to 7 mbps, which is the best that can currently be achieved in our area, and adequate for most tasks.
 Connection cannot be guaranteed.

 MOBILE PHONES.
 There is minimal mobile reception in some parts of the property, and none in others.
 Texts can often be difficult to send or receive.
 Messaging via internet-based apps such iMessage, Skype, Whatsapp etc are more reliable.
 Please do not depend on being able to use or be reached on your mobile while in the house.
 There is a landline which people can more reliably use to contact you if required.